top of page

 • Am I making this about me?

-3. Don’t rush to “fix” it
+3. Don’t Rush to “Fix” It

 Holding space is about connection, not correction.

-When your child knows they can come to you exactly as they are — angry, scared, heartbroken — and still be loved, they learn resilience.
-They learn safety.
-They learn self-worth.
-And you?
-You learn that parenting isn’t about absorbing pain.
-It’s about holding steady in the middle of it.
+You don’t need perfect words or solutions; you need presence.
+When your child knows they can come to you exactly as they are—angry, scared, or heartbroken—and still be loved, they learn resilience.
+They learn safety and self-worth.
+And you discover that parenting isn’t about absorbing pain; it’s about holding steady amidst it.

 LARIMER LAW, LLC